Michael Armitage

 • Public law and judicial review

-Michael undertakes a broad range of public law work ranging from major human rights and discrimination cases to challenges to regulatory decisions in the commercial sphere.
-He also a specialist community care practice, and often acts for vulnerable, legally-aided claimants in extremely urgent applications.
+Michael undertakes a broad range of public law and judicial review work ranging from major human rights and discrimination cases to challenges to regulatory decisions in the commercial sphere.
+He also has a specialist community care practice, often acting for vulnerable, legally-aided claimants on extremely urgent applications.
+The public law legal directories describe him as “a very impressive advocate” who is “extremely well prepared”; he “runs challenging points and does it very well”.

-He regularly appears unled, for both claimants and defendants, in the Administrative Court and in a range of specialist tribunals.
+Michael regularly appears unled, for both claimants and defendants, in the Administrative Court and in a range of specialist tribunals.
 He also frequently acts as junior counsel in claims raising major points of principle, both at first instance and on appeal.
-He regularly takes on legal aid work, and acts on urgent cases at short notice.
+He has appeared in four public law cases in the Supreme Court: twice for claimants, and twice for defendants.
+As Standing Counsel to the Competition and Markets Authority, Michael routinely acts in regulatory appeals decided on judicial review grounds.

 Cases

-The following is an illustrative list of Michael’s public law cases:
+The following is an illustrative list of Michael’s reported public law cases:

-• R (AK) v LB Islington & another [2021] EWHC 301: acting (unled, leading Ciar McAndrew) for the successful claimant in a novel judicial review claim concerning the provision of “after-care” services under s.
+• R (AK) v LB Islington & another [2021] EWHC 301: acting (unled) for the successful claimant in a novel judicial review claim concerning the provision of “after-care” services under s.
 117 of the Mental Health Act 1983 to a child following her discharge from a psychiatric unit.

-• R (JP (a child)) v NHS Croydon Clinical Commissioning [2020] EWHC 1470 (Admin): acting (unled; leading Ciar McAndrew) for the successful claimant in a rationality challenging to a decision to reduce a care package for a young child suffering from a life-limiting brain tumour.
+• R (J P (a child)) v NHS Croydon Clinical Commissioning [2020] EWHC 1470 (Admin): acting (unled; leading Ciar McAndrew) for the claimant in a successful judicial review of a decision to reduce a care package for a young child suffering from a life-limiting brain tumour.

-• R (Miller) v College of Policing [2020] EWHC 225 (Admin).
-Acting (as junior counsel to Ian Wise KC) in a claim concerning the parameters of the Article 10 right to freedom of expression in the online context (Court of Appeal judgment pending).
+• R (Miller) v College of Policing [2021] EWCA Civ 1926: acting (led by Ian Wise KC) for the successful appellant in a case concerning the parameters of the Article 10 right to freedom of expression in the social media.

-• R (Z) v Agudas Israel Housing Association Limited & LB Hackney [2020] UKSC 40.
-Acting (as junior counsel to Ian Wise KC) for the Claimants, from first instance up to the Supreme Court, in a religious discrimination claim in respect of a housing association’s practice of letting properties only to members of the Orthodox Jewish community.
+• R (Z) v Agudas Israel Housing Association Limited & LB Hackney [2020] UKSC 40: acting (led by Ian Wise KC) for the Claimants, from first instance up to the Supreme Court, in the leading case on the scope of ‘positive action’ under the Equality Act 2010.

-• R (Cotter) v NICE.
-Acting (as junior counsel to Ian Wise KC) in a judicial review of a decision by NICE relating to the approval for NHS use of a drug for the treatment of a rare and debilitating condition (PKU).
-See Court of Appeal judgment at [2020] EWCA Civ 1037
+• R (Cotter) v NICE [2020] EWCA Civ 1037: acting (led Ian Wise KC) in a judicial review of a decision by NICE relating to the approval for NHS use of a drug for the treatment of a rare and debilitating condition (PKU).

-• R (DA and Others) v Secretary of State for Work and Pensions.
-Acting (as junior counsel to Ian Wise KC and Caoilfhionn Gallagher KC) for the Claimants in a high-profile Article 14 challenge to the government’s “benefit cap” legislation – see Supreme Court judgment reported at [2019] 1 WLR 3289.
+• R (DA and Others) v Secretary of State for Work and Pensions [2019] UKSC 21: acting as junior counsel to Ian Wise KC and Caoilfhionn Gallagher KC) for the Claimants in a high-profile Article 14 challenge to the government’s “benefit cap” legislation – see Supreme Court judgment reported at [2019] 1 WLR 3289.

-• E v London Borough of Islington.
-Acting (as junior to Ian Wise KC) for the Claimant in the first ever successful damages claim based on a contravention of the right to education under Article 2 Protocol 1 of the ECHR: see [2017] EWHC 1440 (Admin).
+• E v London Borough of Islington [2017] EWHC 1440 (Admin): acting (led by Ian Wise KC) for the Claimant in the first ever successful damages claim based on a contravention of the right to education under Article 2 Protocol 1 of the ECHR.

 • Competition law